'They live in the future' - Chennaiyin FC's Enes Sipovic in awe of Qatar's 2022 World Cup stadiums! | Goal.com

 Sipovic played for the Qatar Stars League (QSL) outfit in 2020 and has been left in awe by the facilities that were on offer in Qatar, especially at the 2022 World Cup stadiums.

 Qatar has thrown open three venues built for the 2022 World Cup - Khalifa International, Al Janoub and the Education City stadiums.
-And Sipovic has had the opportunity to play at all three venues during his stint with Umm Salal.
+And Sipovic has had the opportunity to play at two of the three venues (Khalifa and Al Janoub) during his stint with Umm Salal.

 The Bosnian has been awe-struck by the futuristic facilities on offer at these stadiums.